Christopher Stevens (musician)

-Christopher Stevens (born November 29, 1967), is an American record producer, mix-engineer, songwriter and multi-instrumentalist based in Nashville, Tennessee.
+Christopher Edmund Stevens (born November 29, 1967) is an American record producer, mix-engineer, songwriter and multi-instrumentalist based in Nashville, Tennessee.

 Early and personal life

-Stevens was born Christopher Edmund Stevens, on November 29, 1967, in Eugene, Oregon.
+Stevens was born November 29, 1967, in Eugene, Oregon.
 He graduated from North Eugene High School and studied electronics at Lane Community College.
-After working as a composer for video games in the 1990s, Stevens eventually relocated to Nashville, Tennessee to pursue songwriting and record production full-time.
+After working as a composer for video games in the 1990s, Stevens eventually relocated to Nashville, Tennessee, to pursue songwriting and record production full-time.